cultofmetatron/irrationalpixels/content/posts/database-modeling-with-ecto-part-1.md

   end
 ```

 And with that, you can now create, update and delete a single record.
-In my followup, I'll cover how to setup relations.
+In my followup, I'll cover how to setup relations and transactions